 D. The employer shall maintain an accurate, up-to-date seniority roster showing each employee's date of hire, classification, and pay rate and shall furnish copies of same to the Representative upon request.

-E. Except where New Jersey Civil Service statutes require otherwise, in cases where provisional promotions, demotions, lay-offs, recalls, and vacation schedules are concerned, an employee with the greatest amount of seniority shall be given preference provided he has the ability to perform the work involved and further provided that the exercise of such will have no adverse effect on productivity.
+E. Except where New Jersey Civil Service statutes require otherwise, in cases of provisional and temporary promotions, demotions, lay-offs, recalls, or where vacation schedules are concerned, an employee with the greatest amount of seniority shall be given preference provided that the exercise of such will have no adverse effect on productivity.

-B. Holidays which fall within an employee's vacation period shall be celebrated at the employee's option, either immediately before or immediately following his vacation period.
+B. Holidays which fall within an employee's vacation period shall not be charged to the employee's vacation time.

 C. It is understood that there shall be only one (1) day of celebration in the event the holidays are celebrated on a day other than the actual day of said holiday, and no additional day shall be received because of the adjustment on the day of celebration.

 D. Holidays which fall on Saturday shall be celebrated on the preceding Friday.
 Holidays which fall on a Sunday shall be celebrated on the following Monday.
-This shall not apply to employees working in 24 hours operations at the Communications Center or the Youth Center.
+This shall not apply to employees working in twenty-four hour operations at the Communications Center.

-1. Permanent full-time employees in the County service shall be entitled to the following annual vacation with pay:
+1. Effective 2000, permanent full-time employees in the County shall be entitled to the following annual vacations accruing on a monthly basis with pay:

 a.
-Up to one year of service, one working day for each month of service.
+Up to one year of service, one working days vacation for each month of service.